dougbutner/gold/README.md

 GOLD was released to the public very cheaply, that is, below the minimum spot trading price of 0.00000001 WAX / GOLD.
 While this didn't help us raise initial funds, it did create a DeFi game that anyone could play for a fraction of a WAX.
 Currently, the gaialovefund account has 36 billion GOLD that was donated back, and the plan now is to create a win-win-win economy using GOLD and SILVER and list this GOLD slowly on the spot market starting at the price of .00001, giving us over 200k WAX to put towards permaculture.
 We messed up the fundraising by selling GOLD so cheaply, but we also made an opportunity for more people to benefit in an amazing way.

 # Can SILVER be sold to raise money for permaculture too?
 With SILVER, we have another ratio (the SILVER Radio) to honor, and the original plan was to offer SILVER similarly to GOLD on the market using this new ratio.
-With the failure of GOLD to raise more than 200 USD, we have decided to keep SILVER as a LP rewards token and decide later if/when there will be a public sale of SILVER.
-By using SILVER to benefit cXc and GOLD lp, the economy is richer, and this may make a better opportunity to help other projects as well, as [Bludac](https://r.land/blu) has.
+With the failure of GOLD to raise more than 200 USD, we have decided to keep SILVER as a LP rewards token.
+We do not plan to have a sale of SILVER, nor will we ever sell any of the project's SILVER reserves on the market.
+By using SILVER to benefit [cXc](https://linktr/ee/cxc.world) and GOLD lp, the economy is richer, and this may make a better opportunity to help other projects as well, as [Bludac](https://r.land/blu) has.

-If there is a sale of the final tokens (years away), it will be announced on our [Telegram](https://t.me/ToMoonForEarth) first.
+Listing of the final tokens (probably years away), it will be announced on our [Telegram](https://t.me/ToMoonForEarth) first, and be on the [spot market](https://wax.alcor.exchange/trade/gold-goldgoldgold_wax-eosio.token) as to maintain price on market.
+This way, we can slowly raise the final money instead of removing value from the economy using [swap](https://wax.alcor.exchange/swap?output=WAX-eosio.token&input=GOLD-goldgoldgold)

 # Informal Changelog